 - Any existing Project, then the Edit button

-- Or click on the Create New... button and create a Project
+- Or select the Create New... button and create a project

 - In the field next to % of expense grand total, enter the percentage you want to mark up

-- Continue editing the rest of your Project as needed, then click Save to finish.
-The markup will now be used on all new Expenses assigned to that Project moving forward.
+- Continue editing the rest of your project as needed, then select Save to finish.
+The markup will now be used on all new expenses assigned to that project moving forward.

-To assign an Expense to a Project and mark it up, use the steps here.
+To assign an expense to a project and mark it up, use the steps in How do I rebill expenses? here.